 Findings such as these led researchers to suggest that a dysfunctional endocannabinoid system may even be responsible for migraines.

-This idea was first proposed Dr. Ethan B. Russo, the Director of Research and Development for the International Cannabis and Cannabinoids Institute (ICCI) and one of the leading medical cannabis experts, when he unveiled his theory of clinical endocannabinoid deficiency (CED) in 2001.
+This idea was first proposed by Dr. Ethan B. Russo, the Director of Research and Development for the International Cannabis and Cannabinoids Institute (ICCI) and one of the leading medical cannabis experts, when he unveiled his theory of clinical endocannabinoid deficiency (CED) in 2001.

 According to this theory, insufficient endocannabinoid levels might be the cause of a wide variety of difficult-to-treat conditions, including inflammatory bowel syndrome, fibromyalgia, and migraines.